pradeepcsu/trello-api-requests/README.md

 --------
-A Python Trello API utility Script to
+A Python Trello API utility Script is to
         create board,
         create list ,
         create cards to that list name
         Edit a card
-        Add a new comment to the card """
+        Add a new comment to the card
 --------
 You can use this script to :